luiscrjunior/react-number-picker/README.md

 # react-number-picker
-Simple React component to pick number or price (you can specify a currency to display).
+Simple React component to pick/select a number.
+Can be a price selector too, if you specify `currency`.

+It's a way of forcing the user to choose a valid number, without using masks.

 ##Install